 The National Zoo and Aquarium (NZA) first opened in 1990 as the National Aquarium.
-The Aquarium consisted of approximately 30 different aquariums, a large restaurant and function area, with its main feature being a large 1 million litre aquarium with an underwater viewing tunnel.
-The aquarium was situated on around 18 acres of land which also incorporated a serious of outdoor ponds and streams for trout farming.
+The Aquarium consisted of approximately 30 different species, a large restaurant and function area, with its main feature being a large 1 million litre aquarium with an underwater viewing tunnel.
+The aquarium was situated on around 18 acres of land which also incorporated a series of outdoor ponds and streams for trout farming.
 The aquarium struggled both financially and with some of the major exhibits and within 3 years of opening had been sold to another operator.

 Growing every day...

 In 1999 the first significant enclosure was completed to house 3 Brown Bears.
-In 2000 construction began on several big cat enclosures to house some retired circus lions, leopards and tiger.
-By 2001 the wildlife park was in full swing, at one stage having 14 new exhibits under construction that when completed would house more big cats, additional native animals, a variety of primate species as well as large ungulates such as zebra, antelope and giraffe.
+In 2000, construction began on several big cat enclosures to house some retired circus lions, leopards and tiger.
+By 2001 the wildlife park was in full swing, at one stage having 14 new exhibits under construction that, when completed, would house more big cats, additional native animals, a variety of primate species as well as large ungulates such as zebra, antelope and giraffe.
 Upon completion the wildlife park changed its name to the “National Zoo & Aquarium”.